Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Introduction

-Compared with the large number of estimation studies, decision theory regarding predictive distributions on the Poisson model has been developed relatively recently.
-A class of prior distributions, was proposed in \cite{komaki2004simultaneous}.
-Let $\theta_i\coloneqq \sqrt{\lambda_i},\ i=1,\dots,d.$ The Bayesian predictive distribution based on the prior $\Vert\theta\Vert^{2-d}\du\theta$ was shown to dominate that based on the Jeffreys prior when $d\ge3$ \citep{komaki2004simultaneous}. \cite{komaki2015simultaneous} considered the problem of independent Poisson processes with different durations and introduced a class of improper prior densities that is a generalization of $\pi_{\alpha,\beta}(\lambda)$.
+was proposed in Komaki~\cite{komaki2004simultaneous}.
+Let $\theta_i\coloneqq \sqrt{\lambda_i},\ i=1,\dots,d.$ The Bayesian predictive distribution based on the prior $\Vert\theta\Vert^{2-d}\mathrm{d}\theta$ was shown to dominate that based on the Jeffreys prior when $d\ge3$ (Komaki~\cite{komaki2004simultaneous}).
+Komaki~\cite{komaki2015simultaneous} considered the problem of independent Poisson processes with different durations and introduced a class of prior densities that is a generalization of $\pi_{\alpha,\mathrm{J}}(\lambda)$.
 The corresponding Bayesian predictive distribution was shown to dominate that based on the Jeffreys prior.
-A class of proper priors was proposed, and Bayesian predictive distributions and estimators based on the priors were shown to dominate the Bayesian predictive distribution and estimator based on the Jeffreys prior under K-L loss \citep{komaki2006class}.
-The proper priors with respect to $\theta$ coincides with the function of Strawderman's prior in a normal model \citep{strawderman1971proper}.
-Recently, \cite{hamura2020bayesian} studied the Bayesian predictive distribution for a Poisson model with parametric restriction under K-L loss. \cite{yano2021minimax} presented a class of Bayesian predictive distributions that attain asymptotic minimaxity in sparse Poisson sequence models.
+A class of proper priors was proposed, and Bayesian predictive distributions and estimators based on the priors were shown to dominate the Bayesian predictive distribution and estimator based on the Jeffreys prior under K-L loss (Komaki~\cite{komaki2006class}).
+The proper priors with respect to $\theta$ coincides with the function of Strawderman's prior in a normal model (Strawderman~\cite{strawderman1971proper}).
+Recently, Hamura and Kubokawa~\cite{hamura2020bayesian} studied the Bayesian predictive distribution for a Poisson model with parametric restriction under K-L loss.
+Yano et al.~\cite{yano2021minimax} presented a class of Bayesian predictive distributions that attain asymptotic minimaxity in sparse Poisson sequence models.

+It is natural that similar results hold simultaneously for the multivariate normal and Poisson models from the viewpoint of a model manifold with the Fisher metric (Komaki~\cite{komaki2006class}).
+There are several counterparts for these two models.
+The Bayesian predictive distribution for a multivariate normal model $\mathrm{N}_d(\mu,\sigma^2I)$ based on Stein's harmonic prior (Stein~\cite{stein1974estimation}), i.e.,